-Book a trial and then a membership.
-Everyone goes through a trial period at Rogue BJJ Canberra to find out if we're a good fit for each other.
-You'll be welcomed to our community and supported by Mike and our mentors who will coach you through new member induction and our Code of Conduct.
+Book a visit and then a membership.
+Everyone goes through a trial period at Rogue BJJ Canberra to determine if we're a good fit for each other.
+You'll be welcomed to our community and supported by Mike and our mentors, who will coach you through new member induction and our Code of Conduct.
 This will start your journey with Rogue BJJ Canberra.

 If you decide how we approach BJJ and the community isn't for you, that's okay.
 If Mike or our mentors feel you are not a good fit then we'll openly tell you.
 The health and safety of our community is our priority and any person who is selfish, dangerous, inconsiderate, offensive or at any stage breaches the Code of Conduct, will be asked to leave immediately.

 Rogue BJJ is not like other clubs.
-Our classes are small and you get plenty of direct feedback from Mike and our mentors in class.
-Members also undertake gradings without additional fees or hidden costs which are often applied at other clubs.
+Our classes are small by design and you get plenty of direct feedback and personalised instruction from Mike and our mentors in class.
+You won't be lost in the crowd at Rogue BJJ.

 Yes.
 Many of our members have injuries they have sustained throughout their lives and we acknowledge your level of fitness and experience.
 Our training seeks to support them in every way possible.
 This includes modifying training and techniques to accommodate needs.

 Regular practice is essential for building competency in BJJ.
-Two sessions per week is what we would consider to be the minimum amount of training required.
-This approach will support your ability to improve techniques that we action at Rogue BJJ when we drill.
+Two sessions per week is what we would consider to be the minimum amount of training required to get good at any skill.

 No. Many of our students are veterans and first responders but we value a diverse community.
 We believe it's healthy to bring people together from different backgrounds.

 This is a common fear and one that isn't unfounded.
 You might, yes.
 We can't guarantee you won't.
-But we'll do our best to prevent that by providing a safe, non-competitive mat culture and expert direct instruction.
+But we'll do our best to prevent that by providing a safe, non-competitive mat culture, small group classes and expert direct instruction.
 At Rogue BJJ we're not world champions or UFC fighters.
 We're ordinary people who want to train and improve our fitness, health and wellbeing.
-For that reason we do everything we can to minimise the risk of injuries.
+For that reason, we do everything we can to minimise the risk of injuries.
 Take a look at the Rogue BJJ Canberra Code of Conduct and Rogue BJJ Canberra Illegal Techniques.

 Yes.
 We believe there is no barrier to training.
 We're focused on looking after our members, and they need to be focused on being a good training partner, regardless of age.